vg-json-data/sm-json-data/region/region-readme.md

 * _usableComingIn:_ If this property is present and false, the runway cannot be used in combination with an adjacent runway when entering the room.
 This will often be due to the presence of an enemy or obstacle that cannot be taken care of without breaking momentum.
 * _strats:_ An array of [strats](../strats.md), each of which may be executed in order to use this runway.
 If none of the strats can be executed, the runway cannot be used.

+Note: this node property is deprecated, and the [strat property](../strats.md) `leaveWithRunway` should be used instead.

 __Additional considerations__

 Runways on both sides of a door are meant to be combined when determining how much room is available to charge a shinespark.
 However, some rules are intended to be applied when doing that calculation: